Empirical Game-Theoretic Analysis for Mean Field Games

 \section{Preliminaries}

-A \textit{multi-population mean-field game} (MP-MFG) in normal form is given by $\mathcal{G}=([N_p],(S_i),(u_i))$. $[N_p]=\{1,\dotsc,N_p\} $ is a set of $N_p$ populations indexed by~$i$.
-Each population corresponds to a conceptually infinite and interchangeable set of agents playing a particular role in the game.
-The mean field is defined over an underlying state space $X$ of the game environment.
-An agent's strategy maps states to actions, with action space $A$ the same for each population.
-Formally, $i$'s strategy at time $t$, $s_{i,t}$, maps from state space $X$ to the space of action distributions $\Delta(A)$, where $\Delta$ represents the probability simplex over a set.
-The overall strategy $s_i=(s_{i,t})_{t\in[0, T]}$ is a sequence of strategies from time~0 through horizon $T$\@. $S_i$ denotes the set of strategies for population $i\in [N_p]$.
-Utility functions $u_i: S_i \times \prod_{k=1}^{N_p}\Delta(X)^T \rightarrow \mathbb{R}$ define the payoff to a representative player of population $i\in [N_p]$ playing its strategy against the distributions of all populations.
-Here $\prod$ is the Cartesian product and all populations are assumed to share the same state space $X$ (so $k$ can be dropped).
+We study MFGs with a temporal structure, where representative players interact with populations over a shared state space $X$, action space $A$ and time horizon $T$.
+A \textit{multi-population mean field game} (MP-MFG) in normal form is given by $\mathcal{G}=([N_p],(S_i),(u_i))$. $[N_p]=\{1,\dotsc,N_p\} $ is a set of $N_p$ populations indexed by~$i$.
+Each population corresponds to a conceptually infinite and interchangeable set of players playing a particular role in the game. $S_i$ denotes the set of strategies of population $i$ and $u_i$ denotes the utility function.
+State space $X$, action space $A$ and time horizon $T$ are encoded in the definitions of a strategy $s_i\in S_i$ and the utility function $u_i$ as described below.

+A strategy of the representative player of population $i$ at time $t$, $s_{i,t}$, maps from state space $X$ to the space of action distributions $\Delta(A)$, where $\Delta$ represents the probability simplex over a set.
+The overall strategy $s_i=(s_{i,t})_{t\in[0, T-1]} \in S_i$ is a sequence of strategies from time~0 through horizon $T$\@.